DMcCulloch-Coder/prework-about-me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
+* This webpage was created using basic HTML and CSS.
-* It is currently hosted on Github Pages.
+* It's main purpose was to learn how to get a website up on github and deploy it to github pages.